Severe Sedgefield floods affected the local community and the environment when they occurred 3 times within 5 years between 2003 and 2007.

 A desalination pilot plant was installed on Myoli beach in time for the high season holidaymakers in December 2009-January 2010.
-We have nontheless been declared a water stressed area up until this current point in time - October 2010 along with other Garden Route towns such as George, Knysna, Buffalo Bay and Karatara.
+We have nonetheless been declared a water stressed area up until this current point in time - 2021 along with other Garden Route towns such as George, Knysna, Buffalo Bay and Karatara.

 We know that climates are changing worldwide and extremes such as tsunamis, floods, volcanic eruptions, earthquakes, hurricanes, and droughts have been causing havoc and suffering, physically and financially.
 Every time, all these disasters affect essential water supplies.

 The bigger picture indicates that already, 700 million people in 43 countries face water shortages.
 At present, Ethiopia and Niger are estimated the worst stressed in Africa and they are too poor to borrow their way out of their water crises.